Gift Acceptance Policy

 - The University and the donor(s) must sign all gift agreements.

-- Gift agreements, including agreements structured as corporate or foundation grants, should never include terms creating an exclusive relationship between CBU and an outside entity.
+- Gift agreements, including agreements structured as corporate or foundation grants, shall not include terms creating an exclusive relationship between CBU and an outside entity.
 Exceptions to this rule must be approved by the President, Vice President for Finance and Administration and Vice President for University Advancement after consultation with the Office of the General Counsel.

 Types of Gifts

 Gifts to CBU may be in the form of outright gifts, pledges, or deferred commitments.